datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 ```
 $ tabix -h mysliceofY.vcf.gz Y:215796346-215796346  |  vcfkeepsamples  -  HG00117  >ex2b2.vcf
 ```

 A third way to do it would be to ask vcftools to use the compressed file test.vcf.gz to extract only the line relative to the variant that is  on chromosome Y at position  2657176 and the column relative to individual  HG00117 and to recode a new vcf called ex1b3

 ```
 $ vcftools --gzvcf mysliceofY.vcf.gz  --chr Y --from-bp  2657176 --to-bp 2657176  --indv HG00117    --recode --out ex2b3
 ```

-c.
+**(c)**
 We want to extract VCF information for a list of individuals and a specific set of loci.
 To do this we will ask vcftools to consider individuals in the file “myindividuals.list”  (a single column with individual’s ID file)  and a list of loci in the file “myloci.list” (a single column with a list of loci names file).
 We will store the result in a vcf called ex2c.

 To quickly make a list of loci we will use the unix command append  (>>):